MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/windows-app-use.md

 - User picture isn’t displayed in the app list
 - The **Optimize images for Upload** option is not available on Windows.
 - The barcode scanner doesn’t support **BarcodeType**, **PreferFrontCamera**, and **FlashlightEnabled** properties.
 For more information, see [Barcode scanner control in Power Apps - Power Apps](../maker/canvas-apps/controls/control-new-barcode-scanner.md).
 The barcode scanner does support [symbologies](/windows/uwp/devices-sensors/pos-camerabarcode-symbologies).
 - You can only connect to the public cloud.
-Other datacenter regions such as Government Community Cloud (GCC) is not supported.
+Other datacenter regions such as Government Community Cloud (GCC) are not supported.